velveteer/hermes/README.md

 ## Limitations

 Because the On Demand API uses a forward-only iterator (except for object fields), you must be mindful to not access values out of order.
 In other words, you should not hold onto a `Value` to parse later since the iterator may have already moved beyond it.

-Further work is coming to wrap the `simdjson::dom` API, which should allow walking the DOM in any order you want, but at the expense of parsing the entire document into a DOM.

 Because the On Demand API does not validate the entire document upon creating the iterator (besides UTF-8 validation and basic well-formed checks), it is possible to parse an invalid JSON document but not realize it until later.
 If you need the entire document to be validated up front then a DOM parser is a better fit for you.